-43. Describe the unit command climate and Soldier morale.
-Has it changed or evolved since you have been in Theater?
-(Identifies Soldier's perception of the chain of command and Soldier attitude.
+3. Describe the unit command climate and Soldier morale.
+Has it changed volved since you have been in Theater?
+(Identifies Soldier's perception of the ommand and Soldier attitude.
 Does the Soldier feel supported?
-Do Soldiers feel the Command cares?
+Do Soldiers feel the ommand cares?
 Are they getting clear guidance?)
-1 AR 600--20 • 13 May 2002 1-5.
-Command, b.
+1 AR 600-20 • 13 May 2002 1-5. ommand, b.
 Elements of command. c.
-The commander is responsible for establishing leadership climate of the unit and developing disciplined and cohesive units.
-This sets the parameters within which command will be exercised and, therefore, sets the tone for social and duty relationships within the command.
-(1) Commanders and other leaders committed to the professional Army ethic promote a positive environment.
-If leaders show loyalty to their soldiers, the Army, and the Nation, they earn the loyalty of their soldiers.
-If leaders consider their soldiers' needs and care for their well-being, and if they demonstrate genuine concern, these leaders build a positive command climate.
-(2) Duty is obedient and disciplined performance.
-Soldiers with a sense of duty accomplish tasks given them, seize opportunities for self-improvement, and accept responsibility from their superiors.
-Soldiers, leader and led alike, work together to accomplish the mission rather than feed their self-interest.
+The commander is responsible for establishing lead imate of the unit and developing disciplined and cohesive units.
+This sets the parameters hich command will be exercised and, therefore, sets the tone for social and duty relationshe command.
+(1) Commanders and other leaders committed to the professional Army ethic positive environment.
+If leaders show loyalty to their soldiers, the Army, and the Nation, the loyalty of their soldiers.
+If leaders consider their soldiers' needs and care for their well-bethey demonstrate genuine concern, these leaders build a positive command climate.
+(2) It decient and disciplined performance.
+Soldiers with a sense of duty accomplish tasks given beize opportunities for self-improvement, and accept responsibility from their superiors.
+Soldiers and led alike, work together to accomplish the mission rather than feed their self-inter and interest and their self-interest and led alike, work together to accomplish the mission rather than feed their self-interest and the self-interest and the self-interest and the self-interest and led alike, work together to accomplish the mission rather than feed their self-interest and the self-interest and self-interest and the self-interest and the self-interest and self-interest and self-interest dership within nips within c promote ney earn eing, and Duty is them, diers, -